 Excess body hair or hirsutism is one of the most dreaded PCOS symptoms.
 PCOS is considered as the most common cause of hirsutism.
 You may start to notice thick, dark, masculine pattern hair growth on various parts of the body.
 These parts include the chin, along the jawline, around the mouth, arms, legs and torso.
 Again, the underlying cause of excess hair growth is hormonal imbalance with high androgen levels.

 Scalp Hair Loss

 Along with excess hair on the skin, a common PCOS symptom is male-pattern baldness.
 Scalp hair loss or Androgenic Alopecia is also caused by excess androgens.

 Pimples or Acne

-Another common PCOS symptom is cystic acne (a more severe form of general acne.)
+Another commonly-experienced PCOS symptom is cystic acne (a more severe form of general acne.)
 PCOS acne is characterized by tender knots under the skin instead of surface bumps.
 These cysts are concentrated along the more “hormonally sensitive” areas of the skin – namely the jawline, cheeks, chin and upper neck, but can also occur on the chest and back.
 These under-the-skin cysts are often very painful and get especially worse at period onset.

 The above PCOS symptoms are what regular medical doctors are supposed to use to diagnose confirmed cases of the condition.
 However, in my own practice and in my discussion with other holistic practitioners, I have found that there are other tell-tale symptoms that can help confirm a PCOS-like condition.
-Since holistic medicine addresses root causes, patients who come in with these PCOS-like symptoms will also benefit hugely from the right diet, dietary supplements, acupressure and exercise.
+Since holistic medicine addresses root causes, patients who come in with these PCOS-like symptoms will also benefit hugely from the right diet, dietary supplements, acupressure, and exercise.